larsga/smappy/README.md

 # smappy

 A simple mapping toolkit for Python.
-Design is still in flux.
+Can produce Google Maps in HTML/JavaScript, as well as static maps in PNG and PDF format.
+Supports Shapefiles and GeoJSON input.

 Todo:

-  * Support drawing legend onto PDF and SVG maps.
+  * Support SVG maps.